menu

 Vacant apartments or homes are a major fact of life in University of Dayton.
 The current real estate vacancy rate here is 29.0%.
 This is higher than the rate of vacancies in 94.2% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-In addition, one of the really interesting characteristics about the University of Dayton neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
+One of the really interesting characteristics about the University of Dayton neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 0.6% of college-friendly places to live in the state of Ohio.
+For each of these reasons, the neighborhood is rated among the top 0.1% of college-friendly places to live in the state of Ohio.

 In the University of Dayton neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 46.4% of residents here.
 This is a higher proportion of walking commuters than we found in 99.8% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!